msaudagar/mermaidian/README.md

 - title (str): Title of the diagram.
 Empty string for no title.
 - diagram_text: The actual Mermaid code for the diagram as per Mermaid.js documentation
 - theme (str/dict): The theme of the Mermaid diagram.
 Can be a string or a dict.
 If string, then it can take one of 'forest', 'dark', 'neutral', 'default' or 'base' values.
 If dict, then it can have option-value pairs for theme_variables (see https://mermaid.js.org/config/schema-docs/config.html)
+- config (dict): A dictionary for all Mermaid.js configuration options except 'theme' and 'theme_variables'.
+See https://mermaid.js.org/config/schema-docs/config.html
 - options (dict): a dict of option-value pairs.
 Some valid options include "bgColor", "width", "scale" etc.

 Returns: The diagram content in the requested form